waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Result:** In all cases, the warp successfully transported the player to the selected floor.
 - **Conclusion:** Hypothesis confirmed.
 The Silph Co. elevator requires both panel selection and warp pad activation to function.
 - **`navigation_troubleshooter` Agent Idea:** Create an agent that, when `find_path` fails, can analyze the map, the tool's diagnostic output (blocking objects), and the list of reachable warps to suggest alternative navigation strategies or intermediate waypoints to solve complex pathing puzzles like Silph Co.

+## D. Tool Limitations (Observed)
+- **`notepad_edit` `replace` Flaw:** The `replace` action cannot distinguish between two identical strings in the notepad.
+If a string appears multiple times, the tool fails to replace a specific instance, making it impossible to remove targeted duplicates.
+(Observed Turn 162963)